• GlaucomaGlaucomaGlaucomaGlaucomaGlaucoma

 Dogs with glaucoma need ongoing treatment and regular eye checks.
 Over time, even well-managed glaucoma will progress and may become uncontrollable with medication.

-We can help you through each stage of this condition, ensuring your dog’s comfort and wellbeing is always at the forefront of our treatment plan.
+We can help you through each stage of this condition, ensuring your dog’s comfort and well-being is always at the forefront of our treatment plan.

 If you’d like to find out more about how Focus can treat your dog’s (or cat’s) glaucoma, please ask your vet to contact us.